Syed-Amjad-Ali/Day-ahead-electricity-price-forecast-prod/README.md

 The openness and reliability of these sources make them well suited for experimentation, validation, and future deployment in a production-like setting.

 Weather data (air temperature) is included as an additional explanatory variable to capture demand-side effects.

 ---

-## Project objective

-The objective is to forecast **the next 24 hours of electricity prices** using only information that would realistically be available at the time of prediction.

-The focus is deliberately narrow:
-- Short-term (day-ahead) forecasting
-- Hourly resolution
-- Transparent and explainable models
-- Continuous comparison between predicted and actual prices

-Rather than maximizing complexity, the emphasis is on understanding model behavior, limitations, and real-world usability.

----